mapcrafter/mapcrafter/README.md

 ## Version history ##

+**v.2.3.1**

+* Fixed wrong Leaflet coordinate conversion in topdown and isometric render view when using different tiles sizes and fixed wrong chunk <-> tile mapping which caused the issue in isometric render view (#198)
+  * **Unfortunately you have to force-re-render your isometric maps as the isometric chunk <-> tile mapping has slightly changed.**

 **v.2.3**

 * Added support for Minecraft 1.10 blocks (#226)
 * Added new bootstrap web UI (thanks to jamestaylr #205)
 * Added `postfix` option for signs to also use a postfix instead of just a prefix (#223)
+* Added `--force-render-all` to force-render all maps (#212)
 * Fixed map selection on mobile devices (thanks to joshproehl #220 #123)
 * Fixed a bug in the bilinear image resizing algorithm that caused dark sides of grass and other transparent blocks